Mikhail Lomonosov: Astronomy

 In 1762, Lomonosov presented an improved design of a reflecting telescope to the Russian Academy of Sciences forum.
 His telescope had its primary mirror adjusted at an angle of four degrees to the telescope's axis.
 This made the image focus at the side of the telescope tube, where the observer could view the image with an eyepiece without blocking the image.
-However, this invention was not published until 1827, so this type of telescope has become associated with a similar design by William Herschel, the Herschelian telescope.
+This invention was not published until 1827, so this type of telescope has become associated with a similar design by William Herschel, the Herschelian telescope.